 The camp The camp held more than 6600 Serbian, Jewish and Roma children throughout World War II.
 The children, aged between 3 and 16, were housed in abandoned stables, ridden with filth and pests.
 Malnutrition and dysentery seriously impaired the children's health.
 They were fed daily with a portion of thin gruel and treated horribly by the Ustaše guards.
 "Witnesses recount seeing an Ustasha soldier pick up a child by the legs and smash its head against a wall until it was dead, ..."
 The Red-Cross noticed the existence of the camp, and even tried to be of use and aid to the children, subsequently obtaining the release of some children, while others were poisoned with caustic soda later on.
 It is estimated that the death count was nearly 4,000.

-Archival holdings of the National Archives in Sisak, which currently consists of more than 800 record collections and other documentation starts in the year 1565, until today.
+The archival holdings of the State Archives in Sisak, which at present amounts to more than 800 record collections and other documentation, cover the period from 1565 up to today.